spanners/dissertation/meetings/leon/fourteen.markdown

 2. **DONE** Create a task that features *Hard/Simple x Task/Not-task* (See [table above])

-3. Implement *Region filtering* functionality so mouse activity is only logged when the clicks occur within defined region(s)
+3. **NOT-DOING** Implement *Region filtering* functionality so mouse activity is only logged when the clicks occur within defined region(s)

+    I have instead defined bounding boxes that pertain to the regions I want to track as a mouse-data filter -- that is, I capture all click data for the whole frame, and then filter it by comparing x,y co-ordinates with my bounding boxes.
+If it's in the box, keep it, otherwise discard.

 4. **DONE** Integrate JS task into IDE

 5. **DONE** Perform pilot study

-6. Visualise mouse data
+6. **IN-PROGRESS** Visualise mouse data

 [table above]: #2x2-study-between-subjects